-A priority classification has been adopted which reflects the urgency with which actions identified in the recommendations should be commenced.
-Preferably the action should be completed within the time frame, but it is recognised that circumstances will arise given the breadth of the recommendations which will impact of completion time.
+A priority classification system has been adopted for the recommendations which reflects the urgency with which actions identified should be commenced.
+Preferably the action should be completed within the time frame, but it is recognised that circumstances will arise given the scope and number of recommendations which will impact on completion time.